 Conforming to the above specifications plus applicable parts us ASTM A-530.

 ASTM A312 pipe is more commonly found from 1/8" IPS to and including 24” NPS in standard schedules 5, 10, 20, and 40.
-On special applications, sizes can be produced to 60” lPS through schedule 80 walls by certain mills.
+On special application, sizes can be produced to 60” lPS through schedule 80 walls by certain mills.
 ASTM A-358 is usually produced in sizes 8” IPS and larger and where filler metal is added to the weld.
 This specification covers five classes of pipe and are usually determined by the end application and needs of the pipe.

 ASTM A-312 pipe is manufactured by two different processes.
 Pipe through 6” IPS is manufactured by the continuous welding process and is very similar to welded tubing.
 Coils of flat roll strips are fed into sizing rolls and welded.
 Material is then annealed (usually in an open air furnace), straightened, cut, pickled, tested, and inspected.
 In full finished pipe, material is cold worked after welding.
 This can be done by rolling, forging, or drawing the weld bead; but primarily the weld is rolled.